Kong/docs.konghq.com/src/gateway/upgrade.md

 ### New router

-Kong Gateway no longer uses a heuristic to guess whether a `route.path` is a regex pattern.
+{{site.base_gateway}} no longer uses a heuristic to guess whether a `route.path` is a regex pattern.
 From 3.0 onward, all regex paths must start with the `"~"` prefix, and all paths that don't start with `"~"` will be considered plain text.
 The migration process should automatically convert the regex paths when upgrading from 2.x to 3.0.

-The normalization rules for `route.path` have changed.
-Kong Gateway now stores the unnormalized path, but the regex path always pattern-matches with the normalized URI.
-Previously, Kong Gateway replaced percent-encoding in the regex path pattern to ensure different forms of URI matches.
+The normalization rules for `route.path` have changed. {{site.base_gateway}} now stores the unnormalized path, but the regex path always pattern-matches with the normalized URI.
+Previously, {{site.base_gateway}} replaced percent-encoding in the regex path pattern to ensure different forms of URI matches.
 That is no longer supported.
 Except for the reserved characters defined in [rfc3986](https://datatracker.ietf.org/doc/html/rfc3986#section-2.2),